michael-wall/liferay-2fa/readme.txt

 A QR Code is used to configure user accounts in the 2FA app.

-The project adds an 'Authentication Code' field to the Liferay Login screen below the Password field and verifies the 'Authentication Code' entered by the user as part of the Login workflow.
+The project is OSGi based, using a Portlet Filter to add an 'Authentication Code' field to the existing Liferay Login screen and verifying the 'Authentication Code' entered by the user using an auth.pipeline.post Authenticator.

 **************************************
 Prerequisites